surfshtt/surfshtt/README.md

 ## 👋 Hi, I'm Vlad

-I'm a third-year student at the Minsk College of Business.
+I'm a fourth-year student at the Minsk College of Business.

 ### 💻 Tech Stack
 <div>